presleyp/Speriment/README.md

 training block until they perform well enough that you consider them fully trained.
 Then, they will  move on to the next block.

+Blocks can contain a dictionary called `banks`.
+This dictionary maps bank names to banks, or lists of strings.
+These strings can represent page text, option text, page resources, or page conditions.
+These are useful if you want to assign these fields to pages or options differently across participants.
+Pages and options can contain a SampleFrom object in place of a string in these fields.
+The SampleFrom object takes one argument, the name of the bank that the text or other information should be sampled from.
+This sampling will happen independently for each participant, and a given participant will only see a given item from a bank once in the experiment - that is, the sampling is done without replacement.

 ####Groups

 Groups are simply lists of pages.
 There is no special Group class in the API;